 What is a Prenuptial Agreement?

-A pre-marital/prenuptial or pre-civil partnership registration agreement (otherwise referred to colloquially as a prenup!) is a formal written agreement between two partners entered into prior to their marriage or civil partnership.
-It typically sets out what has been agreed between a couple should happen with regard to the ownership of financial assets and property in the event of the breakdown of their marriage/civil partnership.
+A prenuptial agreement is a formal written agreement between two partners entered into prior to their marriage or civil partnership.
+It typically sets out what has been agreed between a couple should happen with regard to the ownership of financial assets and property in the event of the breakdown of their marriage.

-Thus, you might want to think about getting a prenup for the following reasons:
+Thus, you may want to consider getting a prenuptial agreement for the following reasons:

 1. ‘Once bitten, twice shy’ – having survived the financial battering of an earlier divorce/dissolution, you want to have certainty as regards the split of assets should this new relationship fail;

 2. You and/or your partner have children from a previous relationship and want to ensure certain assets are preserved for them and or to protect their inheritance rights;

 3. You want to protect inherited assets or money;

 4. You want to safeguard the disproportionately larger capital assets or substantial savings you have brought into the relationship or your expected future inheritance; and

 5. You want some say in how financial issues will be resolved in the event of your relationship breaking down.